 If you are nervous about wood floors because you have heard that you can’t use them throughout your whole home, don’t worry.
 Wood flooring can be placed in nearly any room of your home provided you choose the correct type.

-If you are planning to replace flooring in a room that has moisture and/or temperature fluctuations, has a concrete subfloor or has heated flooring, your best option is engineered flooring.
-This type of flooring is made of multiple thin layers of wood which are bonded together and topped in a layer of your chosen wood species.
+If you are planning to replace flooring in a room that has moisture and/or temperature fluctuations, has a concrete subfloor, or has heated flooring, your best option is engineered flooring.
+This type of flooring is made of multiple thin layers of wood that are bonded together and topped in a layer of your chosen wood species.
 The multiple layers allow for more flexing to occur without warping the plank.
 An engineered floor is resilient and can withstand more challenging climate conditions than a solid wood floor.
 Solid wood floors are a good choice for rooms with stable climates and plywood subfloors.

 Regardless of which style of wood floor you choose, you will have extensive freedom of customization when you select your wood species, plank width, wood grade, and finish.
 With all of the options out there, you are sure to find the perfect fit for your home.